MississaugaCoding/mississaugacoding.github.io/_posts/2015-12-01-html-css-js-bootstrap-carousel.md

 For your reference and practice, here is the code we had built by the end of the session.

+Note that this code assumes we want to loop through five images, each 510px wide by 340px high, and which are stored in a separate folder called `images`.

 ###index.html
 {% highlight html %}
 <!doctype html>